 Germany applies the same legal requirements as other European Union countries, but industry sources indicate that import controls for factors such as pesticides and moulds are very strict in the country.

-Green coffee is graded and classified for quality before export.
+Green coffee is first graded and classified for quality before export.
 There is no universal grading and classification system for coffee.
 The Specialty Coffee Association’s standards for green coffee grading are often used as a point of reference.
 However, most producing countries have and use their own grading systems.

-According to the International Trade Centre, grading is usually based on the following criteria:
+Grading and classification is usually based on the following criteria:

-- altitude and region;
+- Altitude and region;

-- botanical variety;
+- Botanical variety;

-- number of defects or imperfections;
+- Number of defects or imperfections;

 Note that there is no exact definition of specialty coffee within the coffee industry.
 The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider that coffees graded and cupped with scores below 80 are considered standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Some buyers consider 80 too low and demand a cupping score of 85 or higher.